WillTheDeveloper/StudyPortal/README.md

 Official Discord server - https://discord.gg/ZEkX2NPWVs

+Contact email about anything related to Study Portal: [will@studyportal.cloud](mailto:will@studyportal.cloud)

 ## About Study Portal

 The idea behind Study Portal is to have one platform where students are able to work together on work where other people are doing similar subjects and help each other out.